Phases of adoption

-Mandatorily applicability of IND AS from 1st April 2016 to all companies provided:
+Mandatory applicability of IND AS to all companies from 1st April 2016, provided:

 - It is a listed or unlisted company

 - Its Net worth is greater than or equal to Rs.
-500 crores
+500 crore*

-Mandatorily applicability of IND AS from 1st April 2017 provided:
+Mandatory applicability of IND AS to all companies from 1st April 2017, provided:

 - It is a listed company or is in the process of being listed (as on 31.03.2016)

 - Its Net worth is greater than or equal to Rs.
-250 crores but less than Rs.
-500 crores (on any of the above dates).
+250 crore but less than Rs.
+500 crore (for any of the below mentioned periods).

-Mandatorily applicability of IND AS to Banks, NBFC, Insurance companies from 1st April 2018 whose:
+Mandatory applicability of IND AS to all Banks, NBFCs, and Insurance companies from 1st April 2018, whose:

-- Net worth is more than or equal to INR 500 crores with effect from 1st April 2018.
+- Net worth is more than or equal to INR 500 crore with effect from 1st April 2018.

-NBFC whose Net worth is more than or equal to INR 250 crores but less than 500 crores shall have mandatorily applicability of IND AS with effect from 1st April 2019.
+All NBFCs whose Net worth is more than or equal to INR 250 crore but less than INR 500 crore shall have IND AS mandatorily applicable to them with effect from 1st April 2019.

-If IND AS becomes applicable to a company then, IND AS shall be automatically applied to all subsidiaries, holding companies, associated companies and joint ventures irrespective of individual qualification of such companies.
+If IND AS become applicable to any company, then IND AS shall automatically be made applicable to all the subsidiaries, holding companies, associated companies, and joint ventures of that company, irrespective of individual qualification of such companies.